Updated: Apr 26, 2019

 The source further explains that when Shaydanshidi refused to denounce his faith, the security office summoned his father, but the two were unable to gain ground in negotiations with university officials: “No matter how hard [they] tried—writing letters to the education office of the university and visiting the dean—the university wouldn’t give him the necessary credentials to take his final exams.
 In the end, he was expelled.”

-Baha’i students in Iran have long been denied the right to higher education in Iran.
-They are often banned from registering in university altogether during the processing of their results on the nationally-competitive college entrance exam known as “Concours.”
+Baha’i students in Iran have long been denied the right to higher education.
+They are frequently banned from registering for university altogether during the processing of their results on the nationally-competitive college entrance exam known as “Concours.”
 Those who do succeed in enrolling are often summarily expelled.
-According to Simin Fahandej, a representative of the Baha'i International Community's Office in Geneva to the United Nations, Fifty Baha'i students have been expelled from Iranian universities in the current Iranian year (beginning March 21, 2018) because of their religious beliefs.
+According to Simin Fahandej, a representative of the Baha'i International Community's Office in Geneva to the United Nations, fifty Baha'i students have been expelled from Iranian universities in the current Iranian year (beginning March 21, 2018) because of their religious beliefs.

 The systematic exclusion of Baha’is in Iran has been accelerated by a policy memorandum drafted in 1991 by the now Supreme Leader’s office.
-The policy blocks the development of the Baha’i community in Iran.
+The policy blocks the development of the Baha’i community in many ways.